Kagi LLM Benchmarking Project

 does not.
 This is why grok-3-mini

-outperforms is bigger sibling in this benchmark.
+outperforms its bigger sibling in this benchmark.

 Benchmark Questions

 The reasoning benchmark is intended to measure the models in their capacity for self-correcting logical mistakes.
 This is essential for LLM features in Kagi Search.
+Many of the tasks are translated to other languages to assess model robustness across languages.

 Various capabilities like chess, coding, math: